decision-labs/spacialdb-devcenter/pages/api_v1/Layers-API-v1-Documentation.md

 <div name='api_overview'></div>
 # API Overview

 This describes the resources that make up the official SpacialDB API v1.
 If you have any problems please contact [support](mailto:info@spacialdb.com?subject=API+Support).
 SpacialDB has a RESTful query API that let you perform Create, Read, Update and Delete operations on you core Geospatial Layers.
 These layers need to conform to SpacialDB's standard schema.
-More details on standard schema can be found at [[spacialdb standard schema]] page.
+More details on standard schema can be found at [[standard schema]] page.

 ## URL